camspiers/snap/README.md

 #### Semi-Optional Dependencies

-To use the following `snap` components you need the specified dependencies, however not all coponents are needed, for example, the you should probably choose between `fzy` and `fzf` as your primary consumer.
+To use the following `snap` components you need the specified dependencies, however not all coponents are needed, for example you should probably choose between `fzy` and `fzf` as your primary consumer.

 | Component            | Dependency                        |
 | -------------------- | --------------------------------- |